cobiwave/simplefolio/README.md

 I highly recommend to use [Netlify](https://netlify.com)

-Watch my step by step video tutorial to sucessfully upload your Simplefolio site on Netlify!
+Because this template use Webpack maybe you can get errors during deployment, Please watch my step-by-step video tutorial to sucessfully upload your Simplefolio Website on Netlify!

 **Link: [CLICK HERE!](https://youtube.com)**